goldengayle/SocialMediaMongoDB/README.md

 # SocialMediaMongoDB (Challenge 18)

-## Description
+## Introduction
-This project demonstrates CRUD functionality using a non-relational Mongo database to store interactions between friends as commonly seen in social media sites
+This project demonstrates CRUD functionality using a non-relational Mongo database to store interactions between friends as commonly seen in social media sites.
+It was built upon functionality requirement for Challenge 18.
-## Usage
 AS A USER I want to be able to add, delete, and update user profiles associated with a social media website.
-I would also like to store ideas and be able for different users to interact with each other.
+I would also like to store ideas and be able for different users to react to the comments of others.

 <!-- <img src="examples/SVGgeneratorAPPimage.png" alt="screenshot of application">
   <a href= "https://drive.google.com/file/d/1mIhwfCKPpSGla_orYhxqc2HyiJb2Qs4o/view"> Link for video Explanation </a> -->

-## Installation
+## How it was made
-This project requires Node v16.
-To use the application, type npm run start and use insomnia (or other API development platform) to render the API calls.
+This project utilizes Node v16, MongoDB and Express.
+Routes were tested using Insomnia to render the API Calls.
+To make this project, an MVC organization was utilized, models were created utilizing schemas using the Mongoose Library, unique routes were chosen, and calls were managed by the controllers.

+## Optimizations
+In the future, this project would benefit from a client-side platform.
+It would also be nice for users to interact using emojis.

+## Lessons Learned
+This project really stretched my understanding of interacting with a NoSQL database.
+I had fun debugging the controllers to get them working effectively.

 ## Credits
-All code and images @goldengayle
+All code was modified from class exercises by  @goldengayle

 ## License
 MIT License